Analyzing MP Materials's Unusual Options Activity | Benzinga

 Analyzing MP Materials's Unusual Options Activity

-Shares of MP Materials (NYSE:MP) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $35.67.
+On Tuesday, shares of MP Materials (NYSE:MP) saw unusual options activity.
+After the option alert, the stock price moved down to $38.36.

 - Trade Type: PUT